Mediatek-Cloud/MCS-Android-SDK-API-Reference/sessions.md

 `McsRequest` automatically handles the trivial token issue for you, so you don't have to worry about access token and refresh token.

-After signed in, you can use `McsUser.getInstance().getAccessToken()` to get access token to access the [MCS APIs](https://mcs.mediatek.com/resources/latest/api_references/) from your own third party service.
+After signed in, you can use `McsUser.getInstance().getAccessToken()` to get access token to access the [MCS APIs][mcs-api] from your own third party service.
 Also, `McsSession.getInstance().getAccessToken()` could get the same access token for your ease of use to reduce the dependency of modules.

 ## Get User and Mobile Info